Workshop

 would be used for continuous data.
 I’ve used the default “viridis” (or “D”) option (do ?scale_fill_viridis_d

-for all the options) and got rid of the “antibody” name.
-I also moved the legend.
+for all the options).
+I also removed the “antibody” name and moved the legend.

 filter(treatment == "MEDIA") |>